In Red

 Chapter One

 Running is good for your physical and mental health, they said.
-Running will help with your anxiety and depression, they said.

 A group stopped right in front of her on the sidewalk.
+She stumbled, and ricocheted off of a trash can to regain her balance.

 Her feet slapped against the cement in methodical steps.
 Rhythmic.
 Right.
 Left.
 Right.
 Left.
 Nap.
 Banana.
 Nap.
 Banana.